Orders of chaoticity of unitaries: Results

 In general the process of measurement in each time step of an iterated unitary evolution proposed in~\cite{Slomczynski2017} can be considered as a first step towards a more general approach.
 Consider a modified protocol in which we skip every other measurement.
 In principle we use the square of the original unitary in this case.
 Pauli operators, for instance, are chaotic, but their square is the identity.
 So measuring in every other step generates no randomness at all.
 This also means that if we have a random number generator based on Pauli operators and measurements then skipping some measurements will lead to correlations.

 In the present contribution we deal with the modified protocol in which the measurement is performed after each $K$th iteration only.
-We define the \emph{$K$th order dynamical entropy} as the entropy of $\mathcal{E}^K$:
+We define the \emph{$K$th order dynamical entropy} as the entropy of $U^K$:

+(The definition could be extended to more general completely positive trace preserving maps.)
 It is reasonable to ask whether there are evolutions for which $H_K$ is nonzero (or even maximal) for some or all values of $K$?
 In what follows we will study this question for the case of 2-dimensional unitaries.

 We will call a unitary $U$ \emph{chaotic to the $K$th order}, if $H_K(U)$ is maximal.
 For instance, the Pauli operators are chaotic to all odd orders, but their even order dynamical entropies are all zero for they are idempotent.
 We will call a unitary $U$ \emph{chaotic to an arbitrary order}, if $H_K(U)$ is maximal for any $K$.
 Such a unitary could be very useful in random generation for it does not create the need to carry out the measurement in every iterative step in order to obtain a proper generator.